Mjz86/C_colon/mcc.md

 there are also 2 return paths,

-instead of a branch after a call like most std::expected, we do an optimization, not valid in c, that isn't try catch with cold paths, but,
+instead of a branch after a call like most std::expected, we do an optimization, not valid in c, that is not try catch with cold paths, but,

 the caller happy paths have no need for a branch because a throw will return to the catch path in the caller from the catch register address, this is also very fast, like a single return statement, and the only cost is that a register is occupied, not bad compared to throw, or even the if statement in my opinion